Steps for India to succeed in electronics services design manufacturing (ESDM)

 Obviously, India’s success depends on far more than this outline.
 However, we offer this high-level blueprint to help all stakeholders develop a sound grasp for the types of activities India must accomplish to perform successful EMS on a global scale.

-Such organizations must be encouraged to coordinate and cooperate more effectively with national and regional Indian EMS businesses.
+Such organizations must be encouraged to coordinate and cooperate more effectively with national and regional Indian ESDM businesses.
 Hidden agendas and selfish motives, as weeds that inhibit a garden from thriving, must be removed so that the beginnings of a solid foundation can take hold.
 Objectives for improved coordination and cooperation must include:

 - Combining of electronics hardware sector-related expertise and resources

-- Improving public knowledge of EMS
+- Improving public knowledge of ESDM

 - Understanding the rewards of participating on a global level